ottotsuma/Melvor-Classes-Species/README.md

 ### 1.5.0
 * increased drop rate of sheet profile from 1% to 5%
-* expanded the ability to upgrade mastered shout species which boost the Profile skill itself
+* expanded the ability to upgrade mastered you species which boost the Profile skill itself
-  * one of three new gems can be socketed into a mastered shouts single_species
+  * one of three new gems can be socketed into a mastered yous single_species
-  * one of three new utilities can be applied onto a mastered shouts single_species
+  * one of three new utilities can be applied onto a mastered yous single_species

 ### 1.4.2
 * fixed skill info header not displaying as intended on mobile